scullyio/scully/docs/getting-started.md

 </ul>
 ```

-**NOTE:** If you don't add any route, scully will pre-render 0 pages.
+**NOTE:** If Scully's route service is not added, it does not pre-render pages.

-## Build
+## Building the Scully Application

-At this point, you have your Angular project with Scully successfully installed.
+At this point, the Angular project with Scully is ready.

-#### IMPORTANT:

-_Scully requires the distribution files in the `./dist/my-scully-app` folder._

-**NOTE:** If the angular application outputs the distribution files directly into the root folder `./dist`.
-Scully is not able to copy all files.
-This is an OS file-system issue.

-Build the application in order to generate the distribution files:
+Fist, build the Angular application by running the following command:

 ```bash
 ng build
 ```

-Now, lets build Scully and turn your Angular app into a pre-rendered static site.
+Now, build Scully and turn the Angular app into a pre-rendered static site.

 ```bash
 npm run scully